chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-## Testing locally (optional) and upload to dropbox
+### Testing locally (optional) and upload to dropbox

 You can test you `anndata` object after schema application by running with a local installation of cellxgene (`cellxgene launch example.h5ad`).
-Following this optional testing, you can upload to dropbox which is required since datasets cannot be uploaded directly to the portal.
+This allows you to preview how your dataset will appear in the cellxgene explorer view within the data portal.
+Following this optional testing, you need upload to dropbox which is required since datasets cannot be uploaded directly to the portal.

 ## Uploading data to the cellxgene data portal

-Introduce collection view, dataset view, and explorer view
+In general, the cellxgene data portal is oriented around grouping datasets by their association with a particular publication.
+We refer to all of the datasets associated with a publication as a collection.
+When you go to the homepage of the [cellxgene data portal](#https://cellxgene.cziscience.com/), you will see a list of collections (publications).
+To explore any of the data associated with these publications, you would click on a particular collection and be greeted by all of the datasets associated with that publication.
+In this next section, we will cover how to contribute your newly curated data to the cellxgene portal.
+Briefly, we will cover:

+- Login options
+- Discovering 'My Collections'
+- Creating a **private** collection
+- Adding datasets to a newly created collection
+- Sharing **private** collections with collaborators via private links
+- Publishing your collection for public access

 ### Portal Sign in